-Keeping Children Safe in Education 2022 requires that all staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
+Keeping Children Safe in Education 2023 (www.gov.uk/government/publications/keeping-children-safe-in-education--2) requires that all staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
 This should include the safeguarding response to children who go missing from education.
 This will be included in the safeguarding professional development (CPD) plan for staff for the academic year and is part of the Safeguarding level 1 training.